 Every printer is an important part of your company’s network security strategy—yet they’re often overlooked.
 Instead, people think of them as “just printers” and not the computers filled with sensitive data that they actually are.

-Believe it or not, over 50% of all organizations don’t take adequate measures to secure their printer data.
+Believe it or not, over 50% of all organizations don’t take adequate print security measures to fully protect their data.
 This leaves them vulnerable to a devastating breach.

 There are many mistakes companies make with their printer security.
 Here are four of the top mistakes: